rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 4. Select the “Enabled” radio button. (you are ‘enabling’ the prevention policy)

-5. Select 'Apply' then ‘OK’User
+5. Select 'Apply' then ‘OK’

 6. Admin